College of Arts and Sciences

 PSY 4039r.
 Honors Work (1–6).
 May be repeated to a maximum of nine semester hours.

 PSY 4910r.
 Augmented Research Topics (1–3).
 Prerequisite: PSY 2012.
 In this course, students participate in a research project in a specific area of psychological research.
 Participation is more advanced than in PSY 4920, and involves the generation of an extensive written product.
 The nature of the research and written product is specified by the directing professor.
 May be repeated to a maximum of nine semester hours.

 PSY 4911r–4914r.
 Directed Individual Study (one to three hours each.)
 (S/U grade only.)
 Prerequisite: Instructor permission.
 This course is a study on a selected topic as designated by the student and the directing professor.
 Each course may be repeated to a maximum of three semester hours.

 PSY 4915r.
 Honors Advanced Research Topics (1–3).
 Prerequisites: PSY 2012, acceptance into the University Honors Program, instructor permission.
 This course involves participation in a research project on a selected topic as designated by the directing professor and the student.
 Participation includes more advanced work than PSY 4920 and a written product, the nature of which is detailed in a written contract between professor and student.
 May be repeated to a maximum of six semester hours.

 PSY 4920r.
 Research Topics (1–3).
 (S/U grade only.)
 Prerequisite: PSY 2012.
 This course consists of participation in a group research project on a selected topic as designated by the directing professor.
-May be repeated to a maximum of twenty-four semester hours.
+May be repeated to a maximum of 15 semester hours within the same term.